Nathalie Arthaud: 2017 presidential election

 Arthaud was not invited to appear in the TF1 debate between the top five highest-polling candidates; however, she did appear in a debate against Solidarity and Progress nominee Jacques Cheminade broadcast virtually on the same day.
 The month before the first-round election, Arthaud spoke at a rally of 3,500 in Saint-Denis.
 On 4 April, Arthaud was one of eleven candidates to appear at the final televised presidential debate, hosted by BFM TV and CNews.
 During the debate, Arthaud criticized her opponents for their views on immigration; in response to a question about how she would defend France from terror attacks, Arthaud responded that "I can say what I won't do is seize on every attack, every tragedy, to conflate terrorists with migrants, immigrants and Muslims [...]
 It's what you do all the time, Marine Le Pen and François Fillon".
 She also attacked employers who she said "crus(h) the working class condition with impunity".
 Following her debate performance, business executive Sophie de Menthon (fr) wrote an open letter to the national education association asking that Arthaud be removed from her teaching position, arguing that she embodies "social hatred" and expressing dismay at "the violence of" Arthaud's language at the debate.
 In response, Arthaud wrote an open letter accusing de Menthon of being among "the police of employer thought" and arguing that her own rhetoric was of far less importance than the actions of the state.
 A petition was also begun asking that de Menton "cease to speak publicly".

 In the 23 April first-round election, Arthaud received 232,284 votes, 0.64 percent of all cast, placing tenth overall.
-Arthaud went on to stand as a candidate in the French parliamentary elections held in June; in the Seine-Saint-Denis's sixth district, she received 2.66 percent of the vote.
+Arthaud went on to stand as a candidate in the 2017 French parliamentary election held in June; in the Seine-Saint-Denis's sixth district, she received 2.66 percent of the vote.

 2019 Parliament elections

-In December 2018, it was announced that Arthaud would stand as the lead Workers's Struggle candidate for the European Parliament election in France.
+In December 2018, it was announced that Arthaud would stand as the lead Workers's Struggle candidate for the 2019 European Parliament election in France.
 Arthaud indicated that her campaign would be dedicated solely to the issue of workers' rights, elaborating that the party had declined to form a list with fellow left parties because her party did not want the campaign to become "a sounding board for all the fights".
 The party received 176,339 votes, 0.78 percent of all votes cast, and thus did not win any seats.
 In March 2021, the Workers' Struggle Party designated Arthaud as their candidate for Île-de-France in that year's regional elections.